raindancers/raindancers-network.raindancers-cdk/docs/deployVpcts.md

 	});
 ```

 * 2.1  Create a new file `lib\singaporeVpc.ts`.
-This will hold the Vpc's for Singapore.
+This will hold the Vpc's fgit por Singapore.
 The format of this file follows the same format as that of Sydney.

  ( The complete file is here can be found here  [Github Gist - singaporeVpc.ts](https://gist.github.com/mrpackethead/97106f8860e66199c303b6e1e69aaa99) )